timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 ```
 The `make.table.of.frequencies()` function from the `stylo` library takes each sample and calculates for each function word in the list how often it occurs in that sample.
 That number is then turned into a proportion by dividing it by the sample size.

-By looking at the first few rows and columns of `freqs`, we can get a feeling for what the resulting features vectors are like:
+By looking at the first few rows and columns of `freqs`, we can get a feeling for what the resulting feature vectors are like:

 ```
 > freqs[1:3, 1:10]